slsa-framework/slsa-proposals/0004/README.md

 ## Appendix

 ### A1.
-Installing dependencies in a repository clone or fork
+Installing dependencies in a source repository clone or fork

 ####  Existing process

--  Many Node.js applications and libraries are developed using a source-code repository that contains no code for dependencies.
+-  Many Node.js applications and libraries are developed using a source repository that contains no code for dependencies.
--  After cloning or forking a repository, a user or developer runs "npm install" (no additional arguments) to install all transitive dependencies inside the repository clone or fork.
+-  After cloning or forking a source repository, a user or developer runs "npm install" (no additional arguments) to install all transitive dependencies inside the source repository clone or fork.
 -  When a developer commits a code change, the source control system will ignore the code for dependencies.